-Tennessee Sports Betting – Bet On Sports Legally In TN
+Tennessee Sports Betting – How To Bet On Sports Legally In TN in 2023

 Tennessee residents can currently enjoy mobile sports betting regulated by the Volunteer state.
 In 2019, Tennessee Governor Bill Lee let a sports betting bill become state law without his signature.
-He told media sources that the only reason he let this bill become law is that it didn't include casino gambling expansion or any other gambling expansion.
+In-person sports gambling in Tennessee is not yet available.

 Tennessee residents also have access to offshore sportsbooks that operate legally outside of the United States.
 There are no specific laws forbidding TN residents from accessing or wagering on these sites.
 Offshore sportsbooks offer many betting lines for college, professional, and international sports.

 In 2019 Tennessee passed H001, a mobile sports betting bill that allows the state to license and collect revenue from domestic mobile sports betting activity.
 TN mobile sports betting apps were launched in November of 2020.

 There is no provision within TN state gambling laws that prohibits online sports betting at sportsbooks that are legitimately operating internationally, such as the betting sites you see listed below.

 The Status of TN Sports Betting Legislation for 2023